 Copyright © Nucleus Medical Media, Inc.

-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems such as:
+Problems are rare, but all procedures have some risk.
+The doctor will go over some problems that could happen, such as:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Cancer Society